 I was/am/will ever be conflicted as to how to rate this book… I feel like it’s a two-star read, but, I also didn’t even think of DFNing it.
 A lot of it was frustrating, but it didn’t feel right to give it two stars.
 So three is a compromise.

 (Edit from right before the review goes up: I’ve abandoned the fight and just left two stars.
 I feel much lighter.)

 So Iris, the MC, is a terribly self-absorbed, oblivious, and delusional (to name just a few of her best traits) highschool senior born in the year of the Tiger (for which she is doomed + she has been cursed).
 She doesn’t care for the world around her and lives only for her own pleasure.

 When a series of dreadful events result as a consequence of her clueless, impulsive, and irresponsible actions and her world starts to crumble, Iris’ parents take a drastic decision (I kid you not): half to hide her dishonoring failures, half to punish her, they send her to live with relatives she had never known to have (incredibly responsible behavior there, dude).

-As a 17-year-old American girl who only looks Chinese (but knows nothing of the culture and language tied to her origins), Iris is shipped to Beijing, where she will
+As a 17-year-old girl who can’t speak the local language and knows nothing of the local culture, Iris is shipped to Beijing, where she will

 very begrudgingly sail on a journey of change and introspection.
 Nothing of what she does, thinks, or plans seems to go well, and she will end up discovering, against her will and terrible love for laziness, hidden family secrets on a big scale.